yanickc/deces_quebec/README_english.md

 - The beginning of 2020 started like 2019.
 The excess death is concentrated in one peak late in season.

 - The last 3 weeks are not covered in the ISQ data. **The chart will be updated** when available.
-Until then **we can project the total for the 2020 season to 46,390** using data from weeks 13 to 15, which has the effect of mirroring the shape of the curve.
+Until then **we can project the total for the 2020 season to 46,390** using data from weeks 13 to 15, which has the effect of copying the shape of the curve into "mirror". **This would represent a 6.12% increase compared to the 2018 season.**  Of this number, we do not yet know the effect of confinement in relation to postponed surgery, cancer treatment, untreated heart attack, etc ...

 - See NOTES below.